How to write cold emails that get replies in 2026

 The breakup email often generates the highest response rate because it creates urgency without being pushy.

-9. Timing Matters
+9. Timing matters

 When you send your cold email affects whether it gets read.
 Our analysis shows: